-- from Australian Bruce Bilney, - from Australian Bruce Bilney, King of Kangaroos and All Things Ozzie.
-This time, he's created a wooden-topped circular jewelry box inlaid with a tessellation of continents.
+- a tessellation of kangaroos and continents from Australian Bruce Bilney, King of Kangaroos and All Things Ozzie.
+This time, he's created a wooden chessboard.
 You get exactly ZERO points for guessing which continent he's tessellated.

 By Billings, Montana's Susan, Dick, and Jim.

-- Bas Relief Woodcarving by Phil Allin, based on Escher's @D tessellation "Sky and Water I"
+Bas Relief Woodcarving by Phil Allin, based on Escher's tessellation "Sky and Water I"

 Lego™ toy plastic brick tessellations by Brendan Powell Smith

 Devil Ducks - plaster ducks by R.S.
 Newell